sharadg/cf-python-app/README.md

       PIP_NO_WARN_SCRIPT_LOCATION: 0
 ```

-5. The `web` process runs our REST API and `worker` process runs the Fibonacci Server.
+5. *OPTIONAL* - The `web` process runs our REST API and `worker` process runs the Fibonacci Server.
 In case, if when we `cf push` the app and the `worker` process doesn't run then, we need to scale it's process instance to 1 or more.
 ```
 cf scale cf-python-app --process worker -i 1                                                                                                                                                                                                      ✹ ✭